Eppo-exp/eppo-docs/docs/quick-starts/experiment-quickstart.md

 The setup flow will walk you through several sections:

-1. **Experiment Analysis Plan**.
-Default analysis options are set to make it easy to start using Eppo without diving deep into the details of our statistics engine.
-For the majority of our customers, the default settings are appropriate.
-If you want to dive deeper into what these settings do, please see the [Statistics section of our docs](/statistics/).
-2. **Assignment & Analysis Date Range**.
+1. **Assignment & Analysis Date Range**.
 Use this section to tell Eppo what date range of assignments to use.
 You can also set a different date range for the metric events you want to include the experiment.
 See [here](/experiments/creating-experiments#experiments-with-custom-event-dates) for more information.
-3. **Logging & Experiment Key**.
-This section tells Eppo who was eligible for this experiment.
-Select the Assignment SQL definition you created in the [Initial Setup Quickstart](/setup-quickstart/) and select the experiment key that corresponds to this experiment.
-Eppo will pre-populate a list of known experiment keys in a scheduled batch job, but if you do not yet see your experiment key in the dropdown you can enter it manually.
-4. **Exposure**.
-If your experiment was only rolled out to a subset of eligble users (with the remainder not tracked in your assignment table), you can specify the percent eligible in this section.
-This powers the [Global Lift](/experiments/global-lift) calculator.
-In most use cases it is appropriate to keep this at 100%.
-5. **Variations**.
+2. **Variations**.
 Use this section to tell Eppo the different variants that were a part of the experiment and the expected traffic allocation across groups.
 Eppo uses these allocation ratios to perform [sample ratio mismatch checks](/statistics/sample-ratio-mismatch).
+3. **Allocation**.
+If your experiment has a custom traffic split or was only rolled out to a subset of eligble users (with the remainder not tracked in your assignment table), you can specify that in this section.
+The traffic expoure powers the [Global Lift](/experiments/global-lift) calculator.
+In most use cases it is appropriate to keep this expoure at 100% and the traffic split even.
+4. **Experiment Analysis Plan (optional)**.
+Default analysis options are set to make it easy to start using Eppo without diving deep into the details of our statistics engine.
+For the majority of our customers, the default settings are appropriate.
+If you want to dive deeper into what these settings do, please see the [Analysis Plan section of our docs](experiments/analysis-plans).

 Once you have configured your experiment, click **Save Changes** and continue on to adding metrics.